-Behaviour policy
+- Behaviour policy

-Pastoral support system
+- · Pastoral support system

-Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- o Healthy and respectful relationships
+- Healthy and respectful relationships.

-- o Boundaries and consent
+- Boundaries and consent.

-- o Stereotyping, prejudice and equality
+- Stereotyping, prejudice and equality.

-- o Body confidence and self-esteem
+- Body confidence and self-esteem.

-- o How to recognise an abusive relationship (including coercive and controlling behaviour)
+- How to recognise an abusive relationship (including coercive and controlling behaviour).

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment and how to access support
+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support.

-o What constitutes sexual harassment and why it is always unacceptable
+- What constitutes sexual harassment and sexual violence and why they are always unacceptable.